davidsdearaujo/flutter_easy_di/README.md

   </a>

   <p align="center">
-    A simple way to organize dependency injection in your project using modules.
+    A simple way to organize dependency injection using modules.
     <br />
     <!-- Put the link for the documentation here -->
     <a href="https://pub.dev/documentation/modular_di/latest/"><strong>Explore the docs »</strong></a>